David-Golacis/Automated-Tracking-Sheet/README.md

 >![Schedule](https://github.com/David-Golacis/Automated-Tracking-Sheet/blob/main/Images/Schedule.png)

-Each query contains the last 10 days of data meeting the specified conditions.
-This helps manage risk by providing redundancy for the system.
-By allowing a flow to process the same data multiple times, the effect of errors which resulted in incomplete actions was reduced.
+Each query contains data from the past 10 days that meet the specified conditions.
+This aids in risk management by ensuring redundancy within the system, allowing a flow to process the same data multiple times, which reduces the impact of errors that result in incomplete actions.

 ## Maintenance

 At the end of the calendar year, only the main sheets require adjustments to continue operating.
 This is because the year within the document’s title defines which entries can be entered.

-By storing the current and previous year’s sheets together in a folder, both sheets can be processed in parallel and keep only relevant records from being written, enabling redundancy of data within the query and bypassing the requirement of filtering out mismatched year's data from the initial query.
+By storing the current and previous year’s sheets together in a folder, both sheets can be processed in parallel and keep only relevant records from being written, enabling redundancy of data within the query, and bypassing the requirement of filtering out mismatched year's data from the initial query.

 > Teams: Commercial Team/ Documents/ General/ Admin/ Booking Sheet

 Need picture <<

-In December 2025, create a fresh copy of the Booking Sheet, 2026, for the following year.
-Later in February, archive the 2025 year’s sheet once all samples have been reported and invoiced.
+In December 2025, create a fresh copy of the Booking Sheet for the following year, 2026.
+Later in February, archive the 2025 sheet once all samples have been reported and invoiced.

-Flows require no amendment due to the dynamic variables used to calculate the year in which the ending year of the current and previous years' sheets should be relative to the current UTC.
+Flows do not require any amendments due to the dynamic variables used to calculate the year in which the ending year of the current and previous years' sheets should be relative to the current UTC.

 Previous year variable: